wd/hugo-fabric/README.md

 # Code highlight

 If you want to change to your favourite highlight style, just download the css file and replace `themes/hugo-fabric/static/css/hljs.css`.
+Since all languages package are too big, the CDN version only include 23 languages support.
+If you want more languages, please download a custome version of highlightjs and modify `layouts/partials/head.html`.

 # Archive support